OteyHaroldGitDataScientistUTA/IDS2024S/Exams/Final Exam!/README.md

 **9.**  Also the Bayesian Approach
 **10.**  Bayes theorem
 **11.**  --
-**12.**  Because its essentially the alphabet of the language computers use.
+**12.**  Because it's essentially the alphabet of the language computers use.
 Everything is represented by zeros or ones.
 **13.**
 **14.**
 **15.**